quangdv09/quangdv09.github.io/_pages/about.md

 ---
 layout: archive
 permalink: /
-title: "About me"
+title: "Home"
-excerpt: "About me"
+# excerpt: "About me"
 author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
 ---

 I received B.E., M.E., and Ph.D. degrees in electrical and computer engineering from HCMC University of Technology, RMIT University, and University of Ulsan, in 2009, 2013, and 2020, respectively.
 I was a postdoctoral researcher with the Department of Electrical, Electronic, and Computer Engineering, University of Ulsan, South Korea, from Sept.
 2020 to Feb.
 2021.
 Since Mar.
 2021, I have been as a postpoctoral research fellow at the Artificial Intelligence Research Center, Pusan National University, Yangsan Campus, South Korea.